 When you’re postmenopausal you will have naturally lower levels of progesterone.

-Normal levels, easily measured with a quick blood test, are anchored on age and gender.
+Normal levels, which can be measured with a blood test (some say not accurately) are anchored on age and gender.
 Other contributory factors relevant to a normal level of progesterone include whether or not you’re pregnant and where you’re at in your cycle.

 Considering the main functions of progesterone relate to your menstrual cycle and pregnancy, it’s only natural that these levels dip during menopause as your ovaries start to shut down and you edge toward a new stage in your life.

 So remember that it’s also perfectly OK to have lower levels of progesterone when you are menopausal, rather than earlier in your life when you were menstruating.

 We’ll widen the net now to look at both sides of the coin in general, whether that’s having an excess of progesterone or levels that are worryingly low…

 If you notice you’re suffering from irregular periods or a general whole-body fatigue, you might very well have flagging levels of progesterone.

 If you’re concerned about unbalanced hormones, keep your eye out for any of the following symptoms: (4)

 Common Symptoms of Too Little Progesterone

 - Unexpected changes to your menstrual cycle